nigarofe/vscode-cal/requirements/7_premises.md

 ## **(Ubiquitous)**
 * The system shall store premises in a dedicated premises table with an id, name, and content.
-* The system shall store snippets defined within premises in a dedicated snippets table.

 ## **(State driven)**
 * While the application is rendering content that includes a <ref>, the system shall query the snippets table to find the corresponding content.